nf-core/rnaseq/docs/output.md

 * `Sample_SJ.out.tab`
   * Filtered splice junctions detected in the mapping
 * `unaligned/...`
   * Contains the unmapped reads that couldn't be mapped against the reference genome chosen.
-This is only available when the user specifically asks for `--saveUnaligned` output.
+This is only available when the user specifically asks for `--save_unaligned` output.

 ## UMI tools